Military of the Qing dynasty: History

-The use of gunpowder during the High Qing can compete with the three gunpowder empires in western Asia.
-Manchu imperial princes led the Banners in defeating the Ming armies, but after lasting peace was established starting in 1683, both the Banners and the Green Standard Armies started to lose their efficiency.
-Garrisoned in cities, soldiers had few occasions to drill.
-The Qing nonetheless used superior armament and logistics to expand deeply into Central Asia, defeat the Dzungar Mongols in 1759, and complete their conquest of Xinjiang.
-Despite the dynasty's pride in the Ten Great Campaigns of the Qianlong Emperor (r.
-1735–1796), the Qing armies became largely ineffective by the end of the 18th century.
-It took almost ten years and huge financial waste to defeat the badly equipped White Lotus Rebellion (1795–1804), partly by legitimizing militias led by local Han Chinese elites.
+It took almost ten years and huge financial waste to defeat the badly equipped White Lotus Rebellion (1795–1804), partly by legitimizing militias led by local Han elites.
 The Taiping Rebellion (1850–1864), a large-scale uprising that started in southern China, marched to within miles of Beijing in 1853.
-The Qing court was forced to let its Han Chinese governors-general, first led by Zeng Guofan, raise regional armies.
+The Qing court was forced to let its Han governors-general, first led by Zeng Guofan, raise regional armies.
 This new type of army and leadership defeated the rebels but signaled the end of Manchu dominance of the military establishment.